 Cot and seats…

 Now the cot.
 A simple tray folds down in front of the bulkhead seats and you have the choice of a bassinet or a seat for an infant.
-This is great when the little ones falls asleep, freeing up mum and dad to have dinner.
-The bulk head seats also had a space for the kids to play.
+This is great when the little ones fall asleep, freeing up mum and dad to have dinner.

 Entertainment…

-2 channels of kids movies and TV kept my 5-year-old entertained.
+Two channels of kids movies and TV kept my 5-year-old entertained.
 Both kids also received a Paddington Bear backpack with activity kit.

 Food…

 Children’s meal.
 I have a picky eater, so the kids meal was perfect.
-Three sandwich selections, chicken nuggets , vegetables, rice, fruit, cheese, bread, yogurt, Ribena and a bag of Cadbury’s Buttons.
-There was so much food left over, my infant enjoyed some too!
-I was seriously impressed with the attention given to kids meals
+Three sandwich selections, chicken nuggets , vegetables, rice, fruit, cheese, bread, yogurt, Ribena, and a bag of Cadbury’s Buttons.

-Attendants…
+Flight Attendants…

 The flight attendants were helpful and friendly, especially setting up the infant area.
 Not one complaint!